VulcanJS/vulcan-docs/source/tutorial-framework.md

 registerComponent('MoviesWrapper', MoviesWrapper);
 ```

-We're using Nova's `registerComponent` function to make the component available globally.
+We're using Vulcan's `registerComponent` function to make the component available globally.
 You can learn more about this in the [Components & Theming](/theming.html) section, but in a nutshell registering components this way is what makes it possible for other themes or plugins to modify or extend them.

 This means we don't actually need to `export` the component, but we do need to import the actual file.
 Let's create a new `component.js` file inside `modules`: